AaronFR/Thinker/README.md

 ## Features to implement
+To enhance the system's capabilities and efficiency, several features are planned for implementation:
-- Ability for executive thoughts to demand a *section* of text be over-written and for an executor thought to act on such a plan
+- **Overwrite Capability**: Enable executive thoughts to dictate the overwriting of specific text sections, with executor thoughts carrying out those plans.
-- Enhancements to the executive reasoning layer to handle more complex decision-making.
-  - Improve the executive thought generation mechanism for more precise outputs.
+- **Enhanced Executive Reasoning**: Develop improvements to the executive thought generation for more accurate and complex decision-making.
-- Utilise multiple outputs n= in Thought.py/get_openai_response
+- **Multiple Output Handling**: Allow `Thought.py/get_openai_response` to support multiple outputs 'n=' to enhance response versatility.
-  - Introduce parallel processing for handling multiple tasks simultaneously to enhance performance.
+- **Parallel Processing**: Implement parallel processing to handle multiple tasks simultaneously, improving performance and reducing task completion time.
-- Implement a Directed Acyclic Graph (DAG) structure for task management to improve decision-making efficiency.
+- **DAG Structure for Task Management**: Introduce a Directed Acyclic Graph (DAG) structure to optimize decision-making efficiency in task management.
-- Integrating additional AI models to enhance capability and accuracy.
+- **API Integrations**: Integrate additional AI models for improved capability and accuracy, along with the ability to search resources like Wikipedia and the web.
-- Ability to search wikipedia through api
-  - ability to search web

 ```